DrThomasAger/smile/README.md

 * **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
 With increasing scrutiny on AI systems, you can better justify an AI decision in an EU court of law.

-  Explainability is essential even with prompt languages that are embedded into tools and frameworks like POML.
-These models are transforming interpretable human friendly text into machine parsable prompts.
+Explainability is essential even with prompt languages (like [POML](https://github.com/microsoft/poml)) that are embedded into tools and frameworks.
+A prompt language that compiles transforms interpretable human friendly text into machine parsable prompts.
 These machine parsable prompts when written in ***(: Smile*** can be explained and understood by humans **and** machines.

 # (: Smile Basics